ssanj/hde-solutions/problem-defintion-2.md

 ## Testing Criteria

-You need to be able to test the following conditions
+You need to be able to test the following conditions:

+### case: Has a project script

-- If the project directory has a corresponding folder path in the config directory with an executable script, it gets executed and the output result is as expected.
+If the project directory has a corresponding folder path in the config directory with an executable script, it gets executed and the output result is as expected.
+Ensure no other scripts are executed and languages are not searched for.

-- If the project directory has a corresponding folder path in the config directory without an executable script, fall back to language-based execution.
-- If the project directory has no matching languages, and the default script should be executed and the output verified to be "no setup needed".
+### case: No project script, has language script

+Look for a matching language in the project folder and execute the script in the config/language folder if found.

+### case: No project script, no language script, run default script

-- If the project directory matches the Scala language and has a matching script under configDir/scala folder.
-Verify that the script for scala is executed and the output verified.
+If either the language or language script is not found then the default script should be executed and the output verified.